DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `ma_pair`{ #ma-pair }

 :   **Required**-*string*<br>
-    Identifier of the Behaviour (MA Pair) associated to the DMA Tuple
+    Identifier of the Behaviour (MA Pair) associated to the Process

     === "Example"